Living in Portree

 Is Portree a good place to live?

-What schools are in Portree?
+What are the schools in Portree like?

-What is the transport like in Portree?
+What is the average house price in Portree?

 Where does this data come from?